realtime-sanitizer/rtsan-standalone-rs/DEVELOPMENT.md

 - nonblocking macro return values do not work for references (self.data, if data = &[f32])
 - Detect number of cores in rtsan-sys build script instead of using fixed -j8
 - Automatically skip build on non supported architectures and print warning (behave like without enable feature)
+- Make it possible to use system wide library

 ## Benchmarking